 What if I do need a filling replaced?

-Many dentists will use amalgams made from resin composite, glass ionomer, porcelain, or gold alloys.
+Dentists use materials called restorations to restore teeth.
+Many dentists will use restorations made from resin composite, glass ionomer, porcelain, or gold alloys.
 None of these contain mercury.
 Some dentists still use mercury-containing amalgams, especially in back teeth.
 You can ask for another kind if you prefer.

 This report is for you to use when talking with your health-care provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.